sanket9006/Google-Clooud-Coursera-Notes/README.md

 ## <p align="center">App Engine and Cloud Functions</p>

+App Engine and Cloud Functions are GCP services you use when you don't want to maintain a special server yourself.

 We'll first talk about App Engine.
 Other two App Engine environments, standard and flexible.
 Standard is the simpler.
 It offers a simpler deployment experience in a flexible environment and finer-grained auto-scaling.
 Like the standard environment, it also offers a free daily usage quota for the use of some services.
 What's sinctive about the standard environment is that low utilization applications might be able to run at no charge.